sidharrell/devshop/roles/geerlingguy.php/README.md

     php_enablerepo: ""

-(RedHat/CentOS only) If you have enabled any additional repositories (might I suggest [geerlingguy.repo-epel](https://github.com/geerlingguy/ansible-role-repo-epel) or [geerlingguy.repo-remi](https://github.com/geerlingguy/ansible-role-repo-remi)), those repositories can be listed under this variable (e.g. `remi-php70,epel`).
-This can be handy, as an example, if you want to install the latest version of PHP 7.0, which is in the Remi repository.
+(RedHat/CentOS only) If you have enabled any additional repositories (might I suggest [geerlingguy.repo-epel](https://github.com/geerlingguy/ansible-role-repo-epel))), those repositories can be listed under this variable (e.g. `epel`).

     php_default_version_debian: "7.0"